 Please note that some features may not be completely functional in certain apps, depending on how they handle input.

-It's impossible for us to test all versions of all drawing software out there, so if you find one that isn't working correctly with Lazy Nezumi Pro, please let us know, and we'll do our best to support it!
+It's impossible for us to test all versions of all drawing apps out there, so if you find one that isn't working correctly with Lazy Nezumi Pro, please let us know, and we'll do our best to support it!

 Yes.
 It is recommend that you use Pen Mode for better precision, but if you do want to use Mouse Mode, then enable the "Tablet Mouse Mode" option in the Lazy Nezumi Pro settings, as described in this image.
 Please note that if you're using Photoshop, you will also have to disable "Fix Jitter Bug" via Settings/Edit Photoshop Options.

 If after reading through the rest of this page, your issue isn't resolved, please contact us.
 We try to fix bugs quickly, but we need users to actually report them!

 Photoshop doesn't always tell its plugins which tool is currently being used.
 Check the bottom right section of LNP's main window.
 If you see "toolName (OFF)" there, it means it thinks you're using that tool, and it's set to be bypassed for it.
 If that's not the tool you're actually using, change tools a couple of times so that it can sync up again.

 This is a Wintab bug in version 21.1 of Photoshop 2020.
 If you experience this, you have two options: downgrade to a previous Photoshop version, or have Photoshop use Windows Ink by deleting the PSUserConfig.txt file from its preferences folder.
 Please report this issue to Adobe here.